CaptSAH/IntroAWSScaleLab/README.md

 4. Verify that you have four stacks, one for each "team" in your script.
    You can also select various stacks and confirm that each stack's associated S3 resources have matching team names for easy identification.

-5. Examine the contets of your S3 space in the **AWS Management Console** Reminder if necessary: In the **AWS Management Console**, on the ![Services button](https://github.com/CaptSAH/IntroAWSScaleLab/blob/master/Images/AWS-Services.jpg) menu, select **S3**
+5. Examine the contents of your S3 space in the **AWS Management Console** Reminder if necessary: In the **AWS Management Console**, on the ![Services button](https://github.com/CaptSAH/IntroAWSScaleLab/blob/master/Images/AWS-Services.jpg) menu, select **S3**

    Here there are now eight buckets, two for each team, created by a single script